johannesjh/favagtk/README.md

 System requirements: A modern GNOME installation will usually come with everything you need.

 * [python3](https://www.python.org/) is needed, no support for python2.
-See setup.cfg for the specific version of python that is required.
+See setup.py for the specific version of python that is required.
 * [PyGObject](https://pygobject.readthedocs.io/) is needed because it provides language bindings to GTK.
-If you are running GNOME you most certainly have it on your system already.
-Have a look at [PyGObject's installation instructions](https://pygobject.readthedocs.io/en/latest/getting_started.html) and choose (or try out to see) if you want to install PyGObject using pip or using your operating system's package manager.
+If you are running GNOME you most certainly have it on your system already and don't need to do anything.
+More on a sidenote, it is possible to install PyGObject using pip, have a look at [PyGObject's installation instructions](https://pygobject.readthedocs.io/en/latest/getting_started.html).
 * [WebKitGTK](https://webkitgtk.org/) must be installed, specifically WebKit2 API Level4.
-If you are running GNOME, you probably have it on your system already.
+If you are running GNOME, you probably have it on your system already and don't need to do anything.
 * Optionally [Glade](https://glade.gnome.org) in order to edit .ui files.

 Setting up the development environment: The [Makefile](./Makefile) provides commands that make it easy to set up a python virtual environment for developing Fava GTK.